CliMA/Oceananigans.jl/docs/src/model_setup/grids.md

 # Grids

+The grids currently supported are:
-We currently `RectilinearGrid`s with either constant or variable grid spacings and also `LatitudeLongitudeGrid` on the sphere.
+- `RectilinearGrid`s with either constant or variable grid spacings and

-The spacings can be different for each dimension.
+- `LatitudeLongitudeGrid` on the sphere.

+Each dimension can have different spacings.

+## `RectilinearGrid`

 A `RectilinearGrid` is constructed by specifying the `size` of the grid (a `Tuple` specifying the number of grid points in each direction) and either the `extent` (a `Tuple` specifying the